fuse-box/fuse-box/README.md

 ## A heroic bundler, that just does it right

-FuseBox is a bundler/module loader that combines the power of webpack and JSPM.
+FuseBox is a bundler/module loader that combines the power of webpack, JSPM and SystemJS.
 It is blazing fast (it takes 50-100ms to re-bundle) which makes it extremely convenient to develop.
 It requires zero configuration to bundle such monsters like `babel-core`, it will compile and bundle your typescript project within a fraction of a second when offering a comprehensive loader API.

 * Say no to painful "get started"!
 * Say no to huge configs!
 * Say no to heavy boilerplates!
 * Say no to waiting for your code to rebundle!

-Let's FUSE

 [angular2-example](https://github.com/fuse-box/angular2-example) 50ms to re-bundle!